Skip to content

 Mount Vernon Trail in Virginia | Photo by Milo Allerton

-Since the passage of the Bipartisan Infrastructure Law (BIL) in 2021, an unprecedented amount of federal dollars is available to meet some of the ever-growing demand for trail development and connectivity across the United States.
+Since the passage of the Bipartisan Infrastructure Law (BIL) in 2021, an unprecedented amount of federal funding for trails and active transportation is available to meet some of the ever-growing demand for trail development and connectivity across the United States.
 The new funding and new eligibilities for active transportation under the law create urgency for communities to access these funds as quickly as possible—to demonstrate the demand that exists for these programs, and to accelerate the creation of trail networks and safe walking and biking routes to routine destinations.

 So, now what?